allenai/molmoact/README.md

    We adopted the gripper tip design from:
    https://github.com/pantor/learning-shifting-for-grasping/blob/master/cad-models/gripper.stl

 Using these components will better align the hardware configuration with the **training distribution** of the mid-training dataset.
+For allocentric camera poses, please refer to the `allenai/MolmoAct-Dataset`: tabletop tasks use a fixed exocentric camera pose, while household tasks vary the camera position to capture a wider range of viewpoints.

 However, because the mid-training dataset contains only **10k robot episodes**, we strongly recommend performing **task-specific fine-tuning or post-training on your own self-collected dataset** to achieve the best performance.